Auditory pathway

 The handle of the malleus articulates with the tympanic membrane, and the malleus also has an articulating facet for the Incus.
 The axis of rotation is maintained by two ligaments (the anterior malleal and posterior incudal ligaments).
 The incus lies in the epitympanic area, and is shaped like an anvil.
 It articulates with the stapes via its lenticular process.

 The stapes is shaped like a stirrup, and impacts onto the oval window.
 The stapes moves like a piston, and causes the oval window to move in and out with sounds.
-There is a round window located below the oval window that moves out when the oval window moves in.
+There is a cochlear window located below the oval window that moves out when the oval window moves in.

 Without it, there would be no transmission of the sound waves into vibrations in the inner ear.
 The sound waves are sent up the scala vestibuli to the apex of the cochlear duct (the helicotrema).
 Here it continues back down the spiral shaped cochlear organ in the scala tympani.
 The scala vestibuli and scala media are separated by Reissner’s membrane.
 Scala media and scala tympani below are separated by the basilar membrane.